 I want to share this “testimonial” with you, selfishly, for myself, and for yourselves, because you unknowingly touch many lives.

-A few years back, we lived on Timberlane, the street behind your church residence.
+We used to live on Timberlane, the street behind your church residence.
 Week after week in the summer, our sons Ricky and Josh would hear the excitement echoing through the subdivision.
 We drove around the block, and the street was blockaded by cars and cones, so we assumed it was a private gathering.
 There were so many kids, water slides, and unbounded excitement, that my boys just couldn’t let it go.
 They wandered together through the small woods that separated the streets and met with a tall man, who they presumed to be “in charge.”
 He laughed at that assumption and told the boys to go get their swimsuits, that they were “more than welcome.”

 My husband, Rob, who we will affectionately refer to as Mr. Skeptic, was sure this was a grand “ploy” to get church attendance out of us, or worse yet, pry into our personal information to plague us with literature and calls.
 He was so wrong.
 He walked the boys over and they took him straight to the “really nice tall man.”
 (Rob and I were not raised in faith, so we had little knowledge, and were determined to let our boys chose their own way when they matured.)
 Reverend Boehne was so hospitable and bounteous.
 He even invited my husband to join for pizza.
 He declined, but wanted to “register” the boys.
 The Reverend assured my husband that all they needed was an emergency number, which shocked Mr. Skeptic.
 But it was true.